rendicahya/objects365-downloader/README.md

 ## Prerequisites

-Before running the script, you need to have wget and [Git LFS](https://git-lfs.com/) installed on your system.
+Before running the script, you need to have wget installed on your system.

 ## Usage